 You’ve probably noticed by now that, while Dean isn’t afraid to get into someone’s face (or chop that face off), he rarely holds back his rage and its purged appropriately on the offending monsters.
-BUT when he is reduced to feeling truely helpless, he gets quiet; too quiet.
+BUT when he is reduced to feeling truly helpless, he gets quiet; too quiet.
 The kind of quiet that hesitates in a life and death moment and gets hunters killed, just like Bobby said all those years ago.

 So imagine my concern when, after that soul-crushing plea to yet another father figure he feels abandoned by (I’m glaring at you, Chuck!), his only outburst is punching a sign before he falls silent.

-His line, “because nothing good happens to us.,” claws it’s way deeper into my gut and I hurt for him.
+His line, “because nothing good happens to us,” claws it’s way deeper into my gut and I hurt for him.
 I’ve been there too many times.
 It’s not a place I’d wish on my worst enemy, let alone someone with Dean’s heart.

 Sam was keeping him on his feet, keeping him fighting until they got their win.